International Consolidated Airlines Group, S.A. – Annual report – 31 December 2021

 The Group leases various aircraft, properties, equipment and other assets.
 The lease terms of these assets are consistent with the determined useful economic life of similar assets within property, plant and equipment.

 At inception of a contract, the Group assesses whether a contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified tangible asset for a period of time in exchange for consideration.
-The Group has elected not to apply such consideration where the contract relates to an intangible asset, in which case payments associated with the contract are expensed as incurred.
+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified tangible asset for a period in exchange for consideration.
+The Group has elected not to apply such consideration where the contract relates to an intangible asset, such as for landing rights or IT software, in which case payments associated with the contract are expensed as incurred.

 Leases are recognised as a ROU asset and a corresponding lease liability at the date at which the leased asset is available for use by the Group.